davidmiguelsu/Big-Data/README.md

 # Big-Data
-repo for the big data course (UPM)
+Repo for the Big Data Course (Universidad Politecnica de Madrid)

 The objective was to develop a Spark app that could analyze Flight Data and predict the arrival delay of commercial flights.